How to Make Buttermilk Fried Chicken

 1

-Soak the Chicken in Buttermilk
+Soak Chicken in Buttermilk

 In a large bowl, toss the chicken with Kosher salt and cracked black pepper.
 Add the buttermilk, cover, and refrigerate at least 2 hours (or ideally, overnight).